DataDog/dd-sdk-ios/ZEN.md

 ## Trust

-- Use sensible static analysis tools
+- Use sensible static analysis tools;
-- Use benchmark tools to measure the performance of the library
+- Use benchmark tools to measure the performance of the library;
-- All parts of the libraries must be thoroughly tested
+- All parts of the libraries must be thoroughly tested;

 ## Workflow